Before visiting someone,

 At UCHealth Grandview Hospital, we help patients live extraordinary lives.
 UCHealth Grandview Hospital proudly provides the highest quality orthopedic and sports-medicine care in a convenient location while helping address Colorado’s need for improved access to emergency medical care.

-UCHealth Grandview Hospital, located in Colorado Springs and serving the city and surrounding communities, is a 22-bed, state-of-the-art micro hospital established in 2016 and redesigned in 2018 to focus on advanced orthopedic care.
+UCHealth Grandview Hospital, located in Colorado Springs and serving the city and surrounding communities, is a 57-bed, state-of-the-art micro hospital established in 2016 and redesigned in 2018 to focus on advanced orthopedic care.
+UCHealth Grandview Hospital is the only hospital in southern Colorado certified by the Joint Commission for total hip and knee replacement.

 Looking for specialized orthopedic care or need attentive emergency care?
 Whatever your health situation, your comeback starts here.